 Since the introduction of the Occupational Safety and Health Act of 1970, much progress has been made to improve the safety and health of workers in the United States.
 Worker deaths and the incidence of injuries and illnesses have declined due to the collective efforts of the Occupational Safety and Health Administration ("OSHA"), employers, workplace safety organizations, and occupational health service providers, among others.
-Despite heightened awareness, improved training, and advanced safety technology, the rate of injuries and illnesses among the growing workforce has stabilized over the past five years in part due to the below industry trends.
+Despite heightened awareness, improved training, and advanced safety technology, the rate of injuries and illnesses among the growing workforce has stabilized over the past five years according to the U.S. Bureau of Labor Statistics in part due to the below industry trends.
 Our mission to improve the health of America's workforce and our comprehensive occupational health service offering addresses the full continuum of workplace health - providing employer services to promote worker health and support the prevention of workplace injuries and illnesses from occurring in the first place and providing high quality workers' compensation injury and physical rehabilitation care when they do.
-As the industry leader, we believe we are well positioned and acutely focused on delivering full scale services to address evolving occupational health trends.
+We believe we are well positioned and acutely focused on delivering full scale services to address evolving occupational health trends.